 I associated a client (iPhone 5) with an SSID on each AP and checked the SNR for the client.
 This showed the receive signal was roughly the same for all three APs, in fact slightly better on the 314.

-The short term answer has been to re-provision the AP-314s with much reduced antenna gain settings.
+The short term answer has been to re-provision the AP-314s with reduced antenna gain settings.
 This results in the AP-314 output matching that of the other AP models and hopefully keeping our users happy.
-Longer term it might be necessary to put all AP-314s in a separate AP group and configure higher transmit power – this would be very annoying.
+Longer term it might be necessary to put all AP-314s in a separate AP group and configure higher transmit power.

 As and when there’s any further information, I’ll update here.